jeffzyliu/maze-final-project/DESIGN.md

 * Maze struct: represents full maze (interprocess global struct)
     * int width, int height
+    * int number of avatars in the maze
     * 2d array of mazenodes
 * Mazenodes: each represents one (x,y) location in the maze.
     * contains its own coordinates for reference from inside
-    * contains four pointers to adjacent nodes that can be either walls, represented by a pointer to itself, unexplored, which is null, or open, which points to an adjacent node in the array
+    * contains four pointers to adjacent nodes in an array that can be either walls, represented by a pointer to itself, unexplored, which is null, or open, which points to an adjacent node in the 2d array
-    * contains an integer for avatarID which would be -1 if no avatar or 0-9 if an avatar is present
+    * contains array of booleans, one for each avatar.
+True if avatar is in this location, false otherwise.
 * avatar_p
-    * contains all six parameters necessary to start an avatar in a tuple so they can be passed together
+    * contains all seven parameters necessary to start an avatar in a tuple so they can be passed together
-    * The parameters include avatarId, numAvatar, difficulty, hostname, mazeport, and filename.
+    * The parameters include avatarId, numAvatars, difficulty, hostname, mazeport, and filename, and the global maze.

 * XYPos (amazing.h)
     * a struct that holds x and y coordinates